Dr. Tamara Van Hooren

 PGY-4 residents have a separate Transition to Practice Curriculum that is developed with input from our PGY-4 residents, and in collaboration with our PGY-4 Faculty Lead(s).
 This Transition to Practice Curriculum focuses both on practice readiness and Royal College certification exam preparedness.
 This curriculum is protected time for PGY-4 trainees, and is independent of the PGY1-3 curriculum.

-Teaching sites in the program outside of London are linked by telemedicine videoconferencing and online webconferencing to enable residents to participate in the Academic Teaching Rounds and Academic Half Days, if format is suitable for distance conferencing.
+Teaching sites in the program outside of London are linked by videoconferencing and online web-conferencing to enable residents to participate in the Academic Teaching Rounds and Academic Half Days.
+Multiple aspects of the curriculum have been regularly transitioned to online platforms during the COVID-19 Pandemic, and may continue in this method dependent on local and provincial guidelines.

 Patient care responsibilities are structured for each PG year to ensure a graduated increase in responsibilities.
 For example, PGY-1 residents are buddied with a PGY-2/3 for call.
-Starting in the PGY-2 year, residents are then responsible for supervising junior residents and clerks when on call for CTU.
-With the gradual transition to competence based assessment, residents in the 2020-2021 entry academic year can expect to find a mixed time and assessment based model for assignment of increasing responsibility.
+Starting in the PGY-2 year, residents are then responsible for supervising junior residents and clerks when on- call for CTU.
+In July 2021, we have transitioned to Competence By Design (CBD) model, and promotion between stages is being used for CBD trainees to further guide graduated responsibility.

 Scheduling of on-call, post-call, vacation etc. is done is accordance with PARO guidelines, with the support of an online scheduling system.

 We have a number of strategies to provide support for residents to achieve their personal best.
 All incoming residents are assigned a senior resident and faculty mentor to assist with the transition from medical school to residency.
-In addition, we have a number of faculty dedicated to supporting residents as academic advisors, which can and frequently are provided at resident request.
-Our research subcommittee aids the resident group in finding faculty mentors for resident research projects, as well as tracking and supporting trainees with both short and long term research goals.
-In addition, our longitudinal social paediatrics curriculum includes community non-physician mentors to support a successful resident advocacy project.
+In addition, we have a number of faculty dedicated to supporting residents through both our active career mentorship and coaching programs.
+Our research subcommittee aids the resident group in ﬁnding faculty mentors for resident research projects, as well as tracking and supporting trainees with both short and long-term research goals.
+In addition, our longitudinal social paediatrics curriculum includes connection with mentors to support a successful resident advocacy project.

 The Program Director and Associate Program Director have an open-door policy to provide support to each resident.
 Program Leadership is formally scheduled to meet with each resident twice a year to review progress and set goals, in addition to twice-annual meetings with each PGY group, respectively, and the entire resident group.

-We have extensive resident participation in our Residency Program Committee and Subcommittees (Curriculum, Competence, Research, Professionalism, and Wellness).
-A resident representative from each PGY group is a member of our Residency Program Committee and four RPC subcommittees (Curriculum, Competence, Research, Professionalism).
-We also have 2 elected Chief Residents, who are members of RPC.
+We have extensive resident participation in our Residency Program Committee (RPC) and Subcommittees (Curriculum, Competence, Research, Professionalism, and Wellness).
+A resident representative from each PGY group is a member of our Residency Program Committee and residents are represented on three RPC subcommittees (Curriculum, Research, Professionalism).
+We also have 2 elected Chief Residents, who are members of the RPC.
 We encourage residents and faculty to provide ongoing feedback and ideas to further enhance our program.
 One of the important mandates of the RPC is Continued Quality Improvement of the training program itself, and recent graduates are now surveyed anonymously on an annual basis.

 Resident wellness is taken seriously by the training program.
 Our active Resident Wellness Committee has both faculty and resident leaders.
-It is involved in the planning social events for residents and at time faculty and residents together, including monthly “TGIFs” and out resident biannual retreats.
-However, it is also shifts the focus to wellness on a more regular basis in the working environment, including a growing wellness library, on-site faculty led yoga sessions for residents, regularly scheduled debriefing rounds, and community involvement/advocacy.
-The Program is also well supported by Schulich’s office of Learner, Equity, and Wellness for both individualized resident and group learning activities.
+It is involved in the planning social events for residents and at time faculty and residents together, including “TGIFs” and out resident biannual retreats.
+However, it is also shifts the focus to wellness on a more regular basis in the working environment, including a growing wellness library, call room “hotel kits”, regularly scheduled debrieﬁng rounds, and community involvement/advocacy.
+The Program is also well supported by Schulich’s Learner Equity Office (LEO) for both individualized resident and group learning activities.

 We have two general paediatrics Clinical Teaching Units (CTU) staﬀed by both academic general paediatricians and community paediatricians.
 The resident group consistently speaks to the value of the community perspective in the CTU environment to their learning.
 Each CTU team is comprised of one senior and one junior resident and three clerks.